-(I) Contracts for Provision of Services
+(i) Contracts for Provision of Services

 The amendment clarifies that a contract of service, which includes a fee, can constitute a continuing involvement in a financial asset.
-An entity must assess the nature of the rate, and according to the guidelines, continue involvement in IFRS 7, in order to assess whether disclosures are required.
+An entity must assess the nature of the rate, and per the guidelines, continue involvement in IFRS 7, to assess whether disclosures are required.
 This assessment, which services delivery contracts, which constitutes a continued involvement that must be done retrospectively.
 However, the disclosure requirement would not have to be provided for a period beginning before the annual period, in which the entity first applies the amendments.